 The message of the Happiness Wheel is really that all sectors influence each other and no sector can be seen to truly remain on its own.
 For example if you feel dissatisfied with your financial situation, that may also place pressure on your relationships too.
 Be honest with your answers to the Happiness Wheel.
 Only by being completely honest will you see what’s working and what’s not.
-The lower the numbers you assign to different sectors, the more attention that category could use.
+Create wonderful smart goals from what you discover.
+Smart goals will help you zero in on changing what you are unhappy with, The lower the numbers you assign to different sectors, the more attention that category could use.

 When filling in the Wheel of Life, don’t worry about which category you start with.
 Perhaps just start where feels the most comfortable.

 The Steps to creating your Happiness Wheel